OctopusDeploy/Octopus-Docker/README.md

 ```
 docker-compose up
 ```
+By default the `latest` tagged image will be used.
+To use a specific version, set the `OCTOPUS_VERSION` environment variable.
 Once launched, Octopus will be available on port 81, and you can find the NATed address by running:

 ```